GSA/gsa-icam-card-builder/certutils/README.md

 which already exists in the `data` directory.
 Omit the `.p12` extension on the `sh mkcert.sh` command line.

+`mkcert.sh` can also create content signer certs by specifying specifying any `-t` parameter that begins with `piv-content-signer` or `pivi-content-signer`.
+It will attempt to match your `-t` parameter with the configuration file, so you can support multiple content signer certs as in `piv-content-signer-gen1` or `pivi-content-signer-gen3`.

 By studying the command structure, you can tailor additional certificates by creating your own  OpenSSL configuration files and executing your customized `mkcert.sh`